-There are many reasons dogs lick or chew their paws.
+There are many reasons dogs develop the habit of paw licking or chew their paws.
 Sometimes, you may notice the licking or chewing start suddenly.
-Fido is placidly lying on the coach and then, without warning or provocation, whips his head up and begins gnawing on his paws, a behavior you have rarely noticed in him before–but that seems to be becoming more frequent.
+Fido is placidly lying on the couch and then, without warning or provocation, whips his head up and begins paw licking or gnawing on his paws, a behavior you have rarely noticed in him before–but that seems to be becoming more frequent.
 Or perhaps you’re out for a walk and Rufus suddenly sits down and starts chewing his toes.
 If your dog suddenly starts licking his paws or has recently begin licking them more often than before, there are several potential causes.

 Sudden Licking and Chewing